Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

 - :cch:`void` - represents nothingness.
 You can not create objects of this type but :cch:`void` can be used in some contexts to express that no data is being used.
 - :cch:`bool` - represents a boolean value.
 - integer types - capable of storing whole numbers.
-- character types - integer types which main purpose is storing text.
+- character types - *integral* types which main purpose is storing text.
 - floating-point types - capable of storing real numbers with fractional and/or exponential part, with limited accuracy.

 The type :cch:`bool`